torch-core/tep-vault-standard/TEPs-Vault.md

 - **Security Risks in Notifications**: The `VaultNotification` mechanism enhances communication between protocols for handling success or failure outcomes.
 However, if the vault's administrative privileges (e.g., via `adminAddress`) are compromised, an attacker could upgrade the contract and send forged messages, potentially deceiving integrated protocols.
 This underscores the need for robust access controls and verification in vault implementations.

 - **Lack of Per-Address Limits**: The standard does not include built-in restrictions on deposit or withdrawal amounts for individual addresses.
-This could expose vaults to risks like flash loan exploits or whale manipulations, requiring developers to implement custom limits via `DepositOptions` or `WithdrawOptions` if needed.

-- **Timeliness Issues in Quotes**: The `provideQuote` and `takeQuote` mechanisms may suffer from delays inherent to TON's asynchronous messaging architecture.
-Quotes are based on snapshot values of `totalSupply` and `totalAssets`, but by the time the quote is received, the vault's state could have changed due to concurrent operations, network congestion, or cross-shard interactions.
-This could lead to unexpected slippage or failed operations, necessitating off-chain monitoring or time-bound validity checks in integrations.
+- **Timeliness Issues in Quotes**: The provide and take quote mechanisms may suffer from delays inherent to TON's asynchronous messaging architecture.
+Quotes are calculated based on the vault's state at the moment of computation, including its current `totalSupply` and `totalAssets`.
+However, by the time the quote is received, the vault's state could have changed.

 These drawbacks will be further explored in the Rationale and Alternatives section, where we explain potential solutions and design choices to address them.